kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 The outputs of the deep Q-network are the Q-values.
 They are estimates of the value of taking a given action when in a particular state.
 The action selected by the trained policy is the argmax over all Q-values.
-In this environment, I allow four actions: go up, do down, go left, go right.
-Hence, I have four Q-values.
+In this environment, we allow four actions: go up, do down, go left, go right.
+Hence, we have four Q-values.

 During training, we can inspect a selection of Q-values for fixed state transitions in the environment in order to see if the Q-values behave the way they should.